WilkersonJJ/BattleshipAI/README.txt

                     These are detailed below

 AUTORESTART -determines if the game automatically restarts on win.
-Used to gather data
+Used to gather data NUMOFRUNS -the amount of time to auto restart the game

 To Start: python gui.py
 Your ships will be randomly placed